Neely - Young

 Waterman Family Grave, Craigs Parish Church, Cullybackey.

-Left: WHITE, William, 8192, Private, 1st Irish Guards, was killed in action on the 15th September 1916.
+Left: WHITE, William, 8192, Private, 1st Irish Guards, was killed in action on the 15th September 1916, the opening day of an action around Ginchy, Somme.
 He was born on the 18 March 1893 at Elgany, Broughshane and was the son of Samuel White, later of Knockboy, Broughshane and his wife Jane Simpson, and he was the brother of 7896 Rifleman Robert White.
-He is commemorated on the Thiepval Memorial, France and Broughshane war Memorial.
+He is commemorated on the Thiepval Memorial, France and Broughshane War Memorial.
 The family lived at Waring Street, Ballymena in 1901.